mattermost/docs/source/help/getting-started/welcome-to-mattermost.rst

 - Searching across messages and channels
 - Sharing files

-**The Basics**
+The Basics
 ---------------------

-To understand how Mattermost works, below are some of the basic things you'll need to know.

-This is a what a typical Mattermost workspace looks like.
+This is a what a typical Mattermost workspace looks like:

 .. image:: ../../images/ui3.png
    :alt: ui

-These are the main features of Mattermost, we will be going over each one to understand how they work:
+To understand how Mattermost works, below is a list of the main features of Mattermost with instructions on how to use them:

 - Teams
 - Channels